khusubuSubudhi/pm25-prediction/README.md

 To analyze historical air quality data and forecast PM2.5 concentrations for short-term air quality monitoring and planning.

+## Dataset
+A sample air quality dataset is included in the `data/` folder for reference.
+The complete dataset was used during model development.

 ## Tools & Technologies
 - Python
 - Jupyter Notebook